- Get familiar with the basic concepts and terminology: study linear algebra, statistics, and calculus.

-- The most time-consuming part in ML is actually data collection, integration, cleaning, and preprocessing.
+- The most time-consuming part of ML is actually data collection, integration, cleaning, and preprocessing.
 So make sure to practice with this because you need high-quality data but large amounts of data are often dirty.
 So this is where most of your time will go!!!

 - Learn various models and practice on real datasets.
 This will help you in creating your intuition around which types of models are appropriate in different situations.

 - Along with these steps, it is equally important to understand how to interpret the results obtained by using different models.
-This is easier to do if you understand various tuning parameters and regularization methods applied on different models.
+This is easier to do if you understand various tuning parameters and regularization methods applied to different models.

 (d) Resources for Learning Machine Learning:

 There are various online and offline resources (both free and paid!) that can be used to learn Machine Learning.
 Some of these are provided here: